Prophet Muhammad (peace be upon him) and the Taking of Poison:

 - Where on earth did the Qur'an say that Allah made the Prophet (peace be upon him) die because he ascribed things to Allah falsely?

-- Why did Allah continue revealing verses after Surah 69 such as "Today I have completed your religion" (5:3) and made no mention of the Prophet (peace be upon him) ascribing false things to Allah?
+- Why did Allah continue revealing verses after Surah 69, such as "Today I have completed your religion" (5:3), and made no mention of the Prophet (peace be upon him) ascribing false things to Allah?

-- The Qur'an speaks about Prophets being martyred by corrupt Jews (e.g. 5:70), so why not link the Prophet's (peace be upon him) death to this verse by saying that such a tradition (i.e. of Jews killing prophets) has continued, instead of 69:46?
+- The Qur'an speaks about Prophets being martyred by corrupt Jews (e.g., 5:70), so why not link the Prophet's (peace be upon him) death to this verse by saying that such a tradition (i.e., of Jews killing prophets) has continued instead of 69:46?
 On what basis would one connect the Prophet's (peace be upon him) death to 69:46, instead of 5:70 for instance?

 Thirdly, Wood clearly doesn't get the point of Surah 69:46.
-The verse is simply stating that if the Prophet (peace be upon him) ascribed some false things to Allah, then Allah would instantly kill him by cutting off his aorta.
+The verse simply states that if the Prophet (peace be upon him) ascribed some false things to Allah, then Allah would instantly kill him by cutting off his aorta.
 That's all it is saying.
-It's not saying that the Prophet (peace be upon him) is not going to die in a way in the future, where his death has nothing to do with his aorta getting cut off.
+It's not saying that the Prophet (peace be upon him) is not going to die in a way in the future where his death has nothing to do with his aorta getting cut off.
 Wood is clearly committing the questionable cause fallacy and is assuming without any basis or evidence that the Prophet's (peace be upon him) death is an effect of the threat being made in 69:46.

 Fifthly, Wood comes out with a fanciful theory that his "true Biblical God" intended to expose Muhammad (peace be upon him) as a false prophet according to the standard of the Qur'an.
 By taking this route, Wood fails to realize how he is hurting himself.